sourcegraph/handbook/content/engineering/hiring/software-engineer-coding-exercise.md

 - After two hours, you will email us your solution as a zip file and we will get back to you on next steps within 2 business days.

 If we decide to move forward, we will schedule a 30-minute followup call to discuss your code.

+## Full stack coding exercise

+This exercise is designed to give you an opportunity to demonstrate your skills building a web application end-to-end.

+- You will choose a three hour timeframe to independently work on the exercise.
+You can choose any day and time that works for you; there are no scheduling constraints.
+- At your chosen date and time, we will send you detailed instructions.
+We provide you with an easy to run Postgres database pre-loaded with data.
+Your goal is to build a few features on top of it.
+- You should have docker-compose installed on your computer.
+- You can look up documentation on the internet while you are coding.
+- After three hours, you will email us your solution as a zip file and we will get back to you on next steps within 2 business days.

+If we decide to move forward, we will schedule a Technical Discussion interview to go over your solution and how you'd extend it with some additional requirements in mind.

 ## FAQ